markusvoelter/ProgrammingBasics/doc/chapter05_structured/index.md

 Here is another reason.
 Imagine one part of the program, let's say part `S`, hands a value to another part of the program `R` for it to do something with.
-Now, while `R`  performs its work, that other part `S` of the program continues to run and modifies the value.
+Now, while `R`  performs its work, that other part `S` of the program continues to run and modifies the value (i.e., different parts of the program run _concurrently_, at the same time).
 This would mean that from the perspective of the receiver `R`,  the value changes on its own, spontaneously.
 This is really really bad for correctness of programs.
-If values can never change, this whole class of errors that can occur if parts of programs can run _concurrently_ are just impossible.
+If values can never change, this whole class of errors that can occur in concurrent programs are just impossible.

 For now, we don't have concurrency in our progams.
 And it is quite possible that you will never explicitly deal with concurrency in the code